hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 The delay effect is applied to the whole track (not to inidividual track).
 See the Delay Effect section for more.

 By default, your track is set to play in an infinite loop.
 You can turn off track looping by `LOOP=OFF`.
 If you want to loop your track a certain number of times, you could first set `LOOP=OFF` in your global section and then enclose the entire real time data with `{}` in each channel.

+Here is an example of using the global section to set up the volume, tempo and looping for your track:

+    @G
+    MASTERVOLUME=50 // not too loud
+    TEMPO=80 // kind of slow
+    LOOP=OFF

+    @1
+    GFEDC // this won't be looped

 <div id="music_section_in_detail" />
 ## Music Section in Detail ##